-WELCOME TO ONTARIO!
+WELCOME TO NEWFOUNDLAND & LABRADOR!

-Written by Wendy Williams (a.k.a.
+Written by: Wendy Williams (a.k.a.
 Mom)